linvinus/AltYo/README.md

 5. Altyo is portable, you may copy executable file on your USB flash drive.
    All you need to run on target machine is installed Gtk 3.4 or newer and libvte 3.0 or newer.
    This libraries should be available on fresh distributives.
+6. Double click on empty space in tab bar will open new tab.
+7. Middle click on tab button will close tab.

 FAQ:
 ----